ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 4. Factor out $mL^2$ from the denominator.

 :::Question
-a) Under what condition does your phone behave like a simple pendulum. **Hint: Consider the ratio of $\frac{l}{L}$.**
+a) Under what condition does your phone behave as a simple pendulum. **Hint: Consider the ratio of $\frac{l}{L}$.**

-b) If your phone had a length of 8cm and the pendulum a length is 50cm,  What is the percent difference between the period of a perfect pendulum of 50cm, and your phone pendulum.
+b) If your phone had a length of 8 cm and the pendulum a length of 50 cm,  what would be the percent difference between the period of an ideal simple pendulum of 50 cm, and that of your phone pendulum.
 :::
 :::